FriesischScott/UncertaintyQuantification.jl/docs/src/manual/gettingstarted.md

 ## Dependencies

 *UncertaintyQuantification* supports modelling of dependencies through copulas.
 By using copulas, the modelling of the dependence structure is separated from the modelling of the univariate marginal distributions.
 The basis for copulas is given by Sklar's theorem [sklarFonctionsRepartitionDimensions1959](@cite).
-It states that any multivariate distribution $H$ in dimensions $d \geq 2$ can be separated into its marginal distributions $F_i$ and a copula function $C$.
+It states that any multivariate distribution ``H`` in dimensions ``d \geq 2`` can be separated into its marginal distributions ``F_i`` and a copula function ``C``.

 ```math
 H(x_1,\ldots,x_2) = C(F_1(x_1),\ldots,F_d(x_d))